stilldavid/userland-book/programmerthink/index.md

     $ find ~/p1k3/archives/2014/ -type f | xargs cat | wc -w
     6677

+`xargs` is not the most intuitive command, but it's useful and common enough to explain here.
+At the end of last chapter, when I said:

+    $ cat `grep -ril '<freeverse>' ~/p1k3/archives` > ~/possible_poems_full

+I could also have written this as:

+    $ grep -ril '<freeverse>' ~/p1k3/archives | xargs cat > ~/possible_poems_full

+What this does is take its input, which starts like:

+    /home/brennen/p1k3/archives/2002/10/16
+    /home/brennen/p1k3/archives/2002/10/27
+    /home/brennen/p1k3/archives/2002/10/10

+...and run `cat` on all the things in it:

+    cat /home/brennen/p1k3/archives/2002/10/16 /home/brennen/p1k3/archives/2002/10/27 /home/brennen/p1k3/archives/2002/10/10 ...

+It can be a better idea to use `xargs`, because while backticks are incredibly useful, they have some limitations.
+If you're dealing with a very large list of files, for example, you might exceed the maximum allowed length for arguments to a command on your system.  `xargs` is smart enough to know that limit and run `cat` more than once if needed.

+`xargs` is actually sort of a pain to think about, and will make you jump through some irritating hoops if you have spaces or other weirdness in your filenames, but I wind up using it quite a bit.

 Maybe I want to see a table of contents:

 <!-- exec -->